marklysze/LlamaIndex-RAG-WSL-CUDA/README.md

 - Nvidia RTX 3090
 - NVIDIA CUDA Toolkit Version 12.3
 - 64GB RAM
-- LLMs - Mistral 7B, Llama 2 13B Chat, Orca 2 13B, Yi 34B, Mixtral 8x7B - Quantized versions
+- LLMs - Mistral 7B, Llama 2 13B Chat, Orca 2 13B, Yi 34B, Mixtral 8x7B, Neural 7B, Phi-2 - Quantized versions

-**December 2023 Note: Update llama-cpp-python to v0.2.23 in order to run Mixtral 8x7B**
+**December 2023 Notes<br>1: Update llama-cpp-python to at least v0.2.23 in order to run Mixtral 8x7B<br>2: Update llama-cpp-python to at least v0.2.24 in order to run Phi-2**

 Your Data:
 - Add Word documents to the "Data" folder for the RAG to use